 So, where’s the truth?
-Is it better to play after somebody else has lost money?
-Is it better to play when the slot machine is full of money?
+Is it better to play at a certain time of day?
+Is it better to play slots online when there is a mega jackpot?
 Is it better to keep playing when the machine is generous?
 Or is it random and all of those things are irrelevant?
 Keep reading this article and find out how slot machines really work.

 Random Number Generators

-Casino Guru explains this very well in their article about how slot machines work.
-They compare the electromagnetic noise to an old television without signal – black and white dots always changing and never staying the same.
+You can compare the electromagnetic noise to an old television without a signal – black and white dots always changing and never staying the same.
 If you then take a part of the imaginary screen, convert black dots to ones and white dots to zeros, you have a completely random binary number.
-That’s how these RNGs work in a nutshell.
+That’s how these RNGs work – in a nutshell.

-The slot machine then takes the generated random number and converts it to a result of a spin.
-This is done by the game’s internal mathematics that determine the results of each spin based on the random number provided by the RNG.
+The slot machine then takes the generated random number and converts it into a result of a spin.
+This is done by the game’s internal mathematics.
+That determines the results of each spin based on the random number provided by the RNG.

 That means the RNG is the only thing that determines the result of a slot machine spin.
 The random number is generated when you press a button to spin the reels of the slot machine.
 If you pressed the button just a fraction of a second later or sooner, the result would have been completely different, because the RNG would have generated a different number.